Shastick/zio-prefetcher/README.md

 For cases that match all the above, it can be interesting to rely on pre-fetched data instead of looking things up through an external service, be it with or without some caching involved.

-## What does this solve that a cache does not?
+## What does this solve that a cache cannot?

 Caches are great, no questions here.

 The issue with a cache, in general, is that on a cache miss, the caller still needs to wait.

-Having a cache that pre-loads all possible queries or arguments to a function or service, while pro-actively refreshing the cached values if required, could solve that problem.
+Having a cache that pre-loads all possible queries or arguments to a function or service, while pro-actively refreshing the cached values if required, would solve for that problem.

-In such situations, a pre-fetcher might still be easier to reason about: the values it contains can be guaranteed to be internally consistent.
+However, if you do so, you essentially end up with a _prefetcher_, not using the other cache features like eviction policies:
-This might be harder to achieve with a traditional cache.
+This pre-fetcher is intended for use in exactly such cases.

 ## How it came to be